 But we also want to make the world a better place for people who aren’t drinking alcohol, as well as people who are.
 So we promote choice in the low and no alcohol drinks market through our Mindful Drinking Festivals and other events.
 And we work with pubs, bars and the hospitality industry to improve their offer to people who are not drinking alcohol through the Club Soda Guide.

 Anyone can join Club Soda.
-You can find out more about our membership here.
 There are many other ways to get involved too, and the best way to find out about them all is to sign up to our email newsletter.